Eduarniel Núñez: San Diego Padres

 On November 6, 2024, Núñez signed a minor league contract with the San Diego Padres organization.
 He began the 2025 season with the Double-A San Antonio Missions before being promoted to the Triple-A El Paso Chihuahuas in June.
 Núñez made seven scoreless appearances for El Paso, recording one win, two saves, and 11 strikeouts across 7 1/3 innings pitched.

 On July 1, 2025, the Padres announced that Núñez would be promoted to the major leagues for the first time to start a game in the team's doubleheader against the Philadelphia Phillies the following day.
 In four appearances for San Diego, he recorded a 3.86 ERA with two strikeouts across 4 2/3 innings of work.

 Athletics

 On July 31, 2025, Núñez, along with Leo De Vries, Braden Nett, and Henry Baez were traded to the Athletics in exchange for Mason Miller and JP Sears.
+On August 26, Núñez recorded his first career win, recording the final out of an extra-inning victory over the Detroit Tigers.
+In six total appearances for the team, he logged a 1–0 record and 9.00 ERA with nine strikeouts spanning eight innings of work.

+Núñez was optioned to the Triple-A Las Vegas Aviators to begin the 2026 season.
+In 12 appearances split between Las Vegas and the Double-A Midland RockHounds, he accumulated a 1–0 record and 4.61 ERA with 17 strikeouts across 13 2/3 innings pitched.
+On May 12, 2026, Núñez was designated for assignment by the Athletics.

+Baltimore Orioles

+On May 15, 2026, the Athletics traded Núñez to the Baltimore Orioles in exchange for cash considerations.
+In five appearances for the Triple-A Norfolk Tides, he struggled to an 0–1 record and 15.75 ERA with four strikeouts across four innings pitched.
+Núñez was designated for assignment by the Orioles on June 4.

+Chicago Cubs (second stint)

+On June 8, 2026, Núñez was claimed off of waivers by the Chicago Cubs.
+He made two scoreless appearances for the rookie-level Arizona Complex League Cubs, recording five strikeouts over two innings of work.
+Núñez was designated for assignment by Chicago on June 24.
+He cleared waivers and was sent outright to the Triple-A Iowa Cubs on July 1.